KKBox

 KKBox, stylized as KKBOX is a music streaming service developed in 2005 by KKBox Inc., a software company in Taipei, Taiwan.
 It is a part of Japanese Telecom Group, KDDI.
 The service mainly targets the music markets of East and Southeast Asia, focusing on regions including: Taiwan, Hong Kong, Malaysia, Japan and Singapore.
 Working on a freemium basis, both paid and free members can listen to over 20 million tunes on smartphones, TVs, media centers and computers.

-As a Taiwan-based music streaming software, KKBox caters mainly to Mandarin-speaking users by collaborating with record companies in the Taiwanese music industry.
-KKBox also has close links with Taiwanese artists, and mainstream Mandopop artists like Jay Chou, Eric Chou and Bii.
+As a Taiwan-based music streaming software, KKBOX caters mainly to Mandarin-speaking users by collaborating with record companies in the Taiwanese music industry.
+KKBOX also has close links with Taiwanese artists, and mainstream Mandopop artists like Jay Chou, Eric Chou and Bii.

 Development

-After launching KKBox in Taiwan, the company expanded the music streaming service to Hong Kong and Macau in 2009, Japan in 2011, Malaysia, and Singapore in 2013.
-Starting from 2011, KKBox received investment from KDDI Corporation, a Japanese telecom who holds 76% of the stocks; HTC Corporation, a smartphone company, and; GIC, a Singaporean Government fund.
+After launching KKBOX in Taiwan, the company expanded the music streaming service to Hong Kong and Macau in 2009, Japan in 2011, Malaysia, and Singapore in 2013.
+Starting from 2011, KKBOX received investment from KDDI Corporation, a Japanese telecom who holds 76% of the stocks; HTC Corporation, a smartphone company, and; GIC, a Singaporean Government fund.

-KKBox has operated on Windows, Windows Media Center, Mac OS X, iOS, Android, Symbian, Bada, partly Java, and since 2015 Apple Watch.
+KKBOX has operated on Windows, Windows Media Center, Mac OS X, iOS, Android, Symbian, Bada, partly Java, and since 2015 Apple Watch.

-In 2006, the first KKBox Music Awards ceremony was held in Taiwan.
+In 2006, the first KKBOX Music Awards ceremony was held in Taiwan.
 Various artists that have performed and been honored including Eason Chan, Jay Chou, Jolin Tsai, Apink, Sekai No Owari.
-In January 2017, KKBox announced the winners of its 12th Annual KKBox Music Awards.
+In January 2017, KKBOX announced the winners of its 12th Annual KKBOX Music Awards.

+On September 15, 2023, KKBOX parent company, KKCompany, has acquired Taiwan Mobile myMusic streaming platform, in exchanged to have KKBOX available for Taiwan Mobile customers.

+KKBOX confirmed to close the service in Malaysia on December 31, 2024; leading to only Singapore as the only country outside Eastern Asia to operate the streaming platform.

 Controversy over copyright

-In 2007, KKBox was suspected of reproducing musical works and allowed its members to download them without authorization.
+In 2007, KKBOX was suspected of reproducing musical works and allowed its members to download them without authorization.
 The works included 324 songs owned by HCM Music and songwriter Chan Kien Ming.
-KKBox's owner and manager were prosecuted by Taipei District Prosecutors Office.
+KKBOX's owner and manager were prosecuted by Taipei District Prosecutors Office.
 In 2009, the court held that the case was considered as a civil dispute and the defendants were acquitted.